georchestra/georchestra/docs/install_guide/apps/openldap.en.md

 This will also ask the password for the ```cn=admin,dc=georchestra,dc=org``` dn.

-Note that you are free to customize the users (entries under the "users" OrganizationUnit) to fit your needs, provided you keep the required ```geoserver_privileged_user```.
+Note that you are free to customize the users (entries under the "users" OrganizationUnit) to fit your needs.